-Bob is a Senior Clinical Academic at CRD, and an Honorary Consultant in Paediatric / Teenage-Young Adult Oncology at Leeds Children's Hospital.
+Bob is a Senior Clinical Academic at the Centre for Reviews and Dissemination (CRD) at the University of York.
 His main area of work is in the development of individual participant data (IPD) meta-analysis, and the development of skills in appraisal and translation of clinical research in practice.
 He is the lead of the PICNICC collaboration, “Predicting Infectious Complications In Children with Cancer” which was formed by engaging international clinical and methodological experts, parent representatives and healthcare researchers to investigate primarily the patterns of risk in febrile neutropenia.
 The PICNICC collaboration consists of 22 different study groups from 15 countries and is actively engaged in involving new members from around the world to further develop its aims.
 This work develops the CRD research themes of methodological improvement in IPD meta-analysis and in improving outcomes in cancer medicine, and capacity building and translation of research in the NHS.

 Bob has worked extensively to promote and teach evidence-based practice with the Centre for Evidence-based Medicine in Oxford, UK, and also the Centre for Evidence-based Child Health (Institute of Child Health, London, UK).
 He edits the evidence-based practice sections of the Archives of Diseases in Childhood, and is an associate editor of the journal.
 He has lectured in the UK, Europe, North America, Australia and the Nordic Countries on the subject of evidence-based practice, and has written widely on this.